 On September 9, 2016, the Company completed the Home Solutions Transaction pursuant to the Home Solutions Agreement.

-The aggregate consideration paid by the Company in the Transaction was equal to (i) the Cash Consideration; plus (ii) the Transaction Closing Equity Consideration and (b) the RSUs, issuable in two tranches, Tranche A and Tranche B, with different vesting conditions.
-The number of shares of Company common stock in Tranche A is 3.1 million and the number of shares of Company common stock in Tranche B is 4.0 million, each subject to vesting conditions(see Note 3 - Stockholders' Deficit).
-Upon close of the Transaction the RSUs had no intrinsic value, but are reported in our consolidated financial statements at their estimated fair value at the date of issuance.
+The aggregate consideration paid by the Company in the Home Solutions Transaction was equal to (i) the Cash Consideration; plus (ii)(a) the Transaction Closing Equity Consideration and (b) the RSUs, issuable in two tranches, Tranche A and Tranche B, with different vesting conditions.
+The number of shares of Company common stock in Tranche B is 4.0 million, each subject to vesting conditions (see Note 3 - Stockholders' Deficit).
+Upon close of the Home Solutions Transaction the RSUs had no intrinsic value, but are reported in our consolidated financial statements at their estimated fair value at the date of issuance.
 Upon approval of the Charter Amendment on November 30, 2016, the date at which sufficient shares were available should the RSUs vest and become issuable, the liability was remeasured to its then-current fair value and reclassified to equity.